sjpence/manual-mds220/05_Operation.md

 Almost always a longer preheat dwell time will increase soldering quality.
 However, a longer preheat will reduce the daily production potential of the soldering machine.
 Therefore, start with higher times and reduce them slowly, while observing the quality of the soldered PCBs.

-The MDS-210 typically requires more preheat time than the MDS-100/200 due to the larger amount of flux applied by the recirculating flux system as opposed to the foam fluxer.

 ### Solder Temperature Set Point

 *Parameter Range: 0 - 750°F*

-The temperature selected for Sn60 or Sn63 solder should fall into the 480 to 520°F range.
-Set temperatures for lead-free alloys are typically 600°F and higher.
+The temperature selected for Sn63 solder should fall into the 480 to 520°F range.
+Set temperatures for lead-free alloys have a greater range depending on the alloy used.
+The solder manufacturer should be consulted for the proper temperature.
 Using a lower temperature means increasing solder dwell times to avoid cold joints, but this has a negative side to it.
 Longer dwell times mean that the board is being exposed for long durations to possibly damaging heat.
 Higher solder temperatures also have a downside as they will accelerate dross formation, and possibly could damage the PCB or components.
-(Dross is the gray tin-lead oxide layer formed on the top of the solder pool.)
+(Dross is the gray oxide layer formed on the top of the solder pool.)
 Overall, higher solder temperatures allow more drainage during the solder exit.

 ### Solder Dwell Time